ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-dynamic-cloud-pool.md

 5. The required files are copied from the on-premises file system(s) to the in-cloud staging area.
 6. When the files are available in the cloud, the data manager informs the cluster manager that the data is in place and that the compute jobs can be run.

+Note that this data movement and any autoscaling of the cloud compute nodes can occur in parallel.

 #### Execution flow for file system-managed data movement
 {: #dyn-execution-flow-for-filesystem-managed-data-movement}

 {{site.data.keyword.IBM_notm}} Storage Scale provides a high-performance parallel file system to meet the needs of HPC workloads.
-Part of Storage Scale is a capability called Active File Management.
+Part of Storage Scale is a capability called Active File Management (AFM).
 Active File Management provides on-demand movement of applications that is transparent to the application using the file system.
 This is illustrated by Path A in the diagram.

 When a user attempts to access a file in the cloud that is physically located on-premises, the Active File Management capability seamlessly manages the transfer of the file to the in-cloud file system.
 The in-cloud file system can be configured in different ways depending on whether it is to be used as a read-only "cache" or as a read-write file system.
 Data changes made to the in-cloud copy of the file are seamlessly transferred back to the primary copy stored on-premises.